jordansissel/pleaserun/README.md

 service command (like apache, syslog-ng, whatever), and this tool should be able to spit out a script or config file for your target platform.

+## What's going on here?

+With pleaserun, you can generate the following launchers/scripts/whatever:

+* launchd
+* upstart
+* systemd
+* runit
+* sysv init

+Want more?
+It's easy to add things.
+[File an issue](issues/) and ask away!

 ## Installation

 ```